-- Do you want to study with Faculty members who have diverse interests in economics and econometrics?
+- You want to study with Faculty members who have diverse interests in economics and econometrics

-- Are you looking for rigorous and balanced training in modern economics and econometrics that will prepare you for a career as a professional economist or further studies at MRes or PhD level?
+- You are looking for rigorous and balanced training in modern economics and econometrics that will prepare you for a career as a professional economist or further studies at MRes or PhD level

-- Do you want teaching that's research led and which will expose you to forefront economic theories and econometric methods?
+- You want teaching that's research led and which will expose you to forefront economic theories and econometric methods

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.